EARnagram/lessons/sec4/rap/rap_stack_walkthrough/README.md

   1. a field guide to the changes you need to make to your app to turn it into a headless API
   2. the infrastructure you need to add for token-based authentication.
+  3. Putting it all together for a full-stack application

 ## Pt.
 1: Derry Got Back(-end)
 In the `client` folder, please find a very slightly adjusted version of the